atsushieno/aap-lv2/README.md

 And note that access to assets is not as simple as that to filesystem.
 It is impossible to enumerate assets at runtime.
 They have to be explicitly named and given.
 Therefore there are some plugin loader changes in our lilv fork.

-## Debugging with LV2 internals
+## Debugging with LV2 toolkit internals

-Sometimes having binary-only LV2 SDK bits makes debugging difficult.
+Sometimes having binary-only LV2 toolkits makes debugging difficult.
-To improve such a situation, we can build all lilv and dependencies together within libandroidaudioplugin-lv2.so.
+To improve such a situation, we can build lilv and all the dependencies together within libandroidaudioplugin-lv2.so.
 This is a patch @atsushieno created for making it possible: https://gist.github.com/atsushieno/969eedaeefb51d99309a3234c2f9b8de